Opportunities and hurdles for job applicants

 Of course, it is also HR's responsibility to meet the applicant on equal terms and on a personal, human level with its digital recruiting.
 One of the things companies need to attract the best candidates is authentic employer branding.
 Applicants have to be able to identify with the company even before the first interview.
 But how can a career page be made more personal and human?
 For example, by taking interested potential candidates on a virtual behind-the-scenes tour and getting employees to tell their stories.
 The company should be transparent and authentic during the entire hiring process so that applicants can get a feel for the real corporate culture.
 Prompt communication is also important.
 Candidates deserve to know at all times where they are in the recruitment process and what is still to come.

-We encourage HR to use the power of digitalisation by combining a healthy portion of human understanding with smart technologies.
+We encourage HR to use the power of digitisation by combining a healthy portion of human understanding with smart technologies.

 Published: 12.
 August 2021